-Artist Gina Osterloh has been awarded the inaugural Wayne P. Lawson Prize for Ohio Artists.
-The new award, presented by the Columbus Museum of Art, was established in honor of Wayne Lawson, and his career-long commitment to strengthening and supporting the arts in Ohio and promoting the importance of individual artists.
-Dr. Lawson is director emeritus of the Ohio Arts Council, graduate professor emeritus of arts administration, education and policy at The Ohio State University and an honorary board member of the Columbus Museum of Art.
+The Wayne P. Lawson Prize was established in honor of Wayne Lawson and his career-long commitment to strengthening and supporting the arts in Ohio and promoting the importance of individual artists.
+Lawson is director emeritus of the Ohio Arts Council; graduate professor emeritus of arts administration, education and policy at The Ohio State University (OSU) and an honorary board member of the Columbus Museum of Art.

-Lawson was the Barnett Distinguished Professor of Arts Administration, Education and Policy at the Ohio State University until his retirement in 2006 and was the director of the division of comparative literature at OSU from 1968 until 1975.
+Lawson was the Barnett distinguished professor of arts administration, education and policy at The Ohio State University until his retirement in 2006 and was the director of the division of comparative literature at OSU from 1968-1975.
 He became the fourth executive director of the Ohio Arts Council in 1978 and served until 2006.
-During his long career in education and state government he worked to encourage an arts climate in Ohio that provided artists, arts administrators and the public with a voice in developing the state’s arts policies and stressed the importance of supporting individual artists.
+During his long career in education and state government, he worked to encourage an arts climate in Ohio that provided artists, arts administrators and the public with a voice in developing the state’s arts policies.
+He also stressed the importance of supporting individual artists.
 He was the first American to receive a Medal of Arts award from the government of Chile for his work in promoting arts partnerships between Chile and Ohio in 2006.